Tao Qian (Han dynasty): Civil and military career

 In the chaos of Dong Zhuo's coup d'état and the battles that followed, Tao Qian was appointed as Inspector of Xu Province (徐州刺史), where remnants of the Yellow Turbans still existed.
+(Note: In c.November 188, there was a resurgence in Yellow Turban rebels in both Qing and Xu provinces, and they raided numerous counties.)
 He succeeded in clearing the area of rebel forces and gained control of the neighbouring Yang Province.
 However, after that he showed no ambition to expand his territory any further.
 After the failed campaign against Dong Zhuo, Tao Qian sent tributes to the imperial court located at Chang'an and received the titles of General Who Stabilises the East (安東將軍) and Governor of Xu Province (徐州牧) with a peerage as Marquis of Liyang (溧陽侯).

 Around this time, the Xu province was secured and prospere with many refugees joining.
 Tao Qian was responsible for starting the careers of Wang Lang, Zhu Zhi and Chen Deng, all of whom would play fairly important roles in the historical events leading to the end of the Han dynasty.
-However, at the same time, he was prone to joining forces with unscrupulous characters, such as Ze Rong, Cao Hong (曹宏) and Que Xuan (闕宣), and on the other hand not appointing Zhao Yu (趙昱), a loyal and capable subordinate, to a position of trust.
+However, at the same time, he was prone to joining forces with unscrupulous characters, such as Ze Rong, Cao Hong (曹宏) and Que Xuan (闕宣), (Note: Tao Qian joining forces with Que Xuan is per Cao Cao's biography in Sanguozhi; The Zizhi Tongjian recorded that contrary to joining forces, Tao actually killed Que.
+Tao Qian's biographies in both Sanguozhi and Houhanshu recorded that Tao first joined forces with Que before killing him and taking over his troops. ([下邳*(阎)**[阙]*宣自称“天子”，谦始与合从，后遂杀之而并其觿。]; note that Que's surname was also recorded as "Yan" (阎) in Houhanshu).
+In his annotation to Tongjian, Hu Sanxing cited Sima Guang's Zizhi Tongjian Kaoyi, which commented that given his occupation of Xu Province and his outward loyalty towards the Han imperial court, it is unlikely that Tao would join forces with Que when the latter only has a few thousand troops; Sima's opinion is that Tao's subordinate(s) had joined forces with Que in killing Cao Song, resulting in Cao Cao's retaliatory expedition.) and on the other hand not appointing Zhao Yu (趙昱), a loyal and capable subordinate, to a position of trust.
 Those who did not respond to his requests to serve him, such as Zhang Zhao and Lü Fan, he had imprisoned, and he also attempted to harm the family of Sun Ce, who was serving Yuan Shu at the time.